Beneficial insects are as important to watch for as plant pests. Can you tell the difference?These good insects are categorized two ways

 If you haven't seen the Plant Pests and Bonsai page, it is important.

-Healthy bonsai are less susceptible to pests, fertilizer will help!
+Healthy bonsai are less susceptible to pests, in addition to

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.